 This blog post was written by Jason Purgason, President of Highland Canine, LLC.
 Jason is a recognized subject matter expert in training dogs and people.
 This post explores the debate of whether training tools, such as prong and remote collars, should be used by owners and professional dog trainers.

-A Balanced Trainer's Outlook on Training Tools in a Purely Positive World
+A Balanced Dog Trainer's Outlook on Training Tools in a Purely Positive World

-Repairing cars is very similar to working with dogs and their owners.
+In my experience as a dog trainer, I’ve found that repairing cars is very similar to working with dogs and their owners.
 The issues experienced from client to client are all different, and consequently require different approaches to “fixing” them.
-Just like with cars, dog trainers need many different tools at their disposal to get the job done.
+Just like with cars, a dog trainer needs many different tools at their disposal to get the job done.

-In the dog training industry, there is a growing group of people who are working incredibly hard, lobbying and protesting, to take these tools away from dog trainers and dog owners.
-These “Purely Positive” or “Force Free” trainers continue to spread propaganda and misinformation about the effects of using training tools.
+In the dog training industry, there is a growing group of people who are working incredibly hard – lobbying and protesting – to take these useful tools away from dog trainers and dog owners.
+These “Purely Positive” or “Force Free” trainers continue to spread propaganda and misinformation about the effects of using training tools such as prong collars and E-collars.
 If they are successful, our life with dogs will change forever.

 Why these training tools are so important

 Training tools are a critical part of optimizing balance and developing effective communication between humans and dogs.
 This balance and clarity in communication is, in fact, so important that we are often able to save the life of an “unfixable” dog through the use of training tools.
 For more than a decade, we have been able to utilize these tools in a way that improves the lives of dogs and owners alike.

 Through the use of tools such as clickers, e-collars, and prong collars, we have been able to completely resolve aggression, shyness, fighting and a myriad of other behaviors that have typically resulted in the extremely large number of dogs left at high-kill shelters.